Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Requirements and expectations of navigators:

-• Be a current student who is in your second term of program or later.
+- Be a current student who is in their second term of program or later.

-• Attend one of the four welcome sessions to receive basic training and guidelines.
+- Signs up and attends one of the welcome sessions to receive basic training and guidelines.